Geology is a wide-ranging and fascinating subject. On our BSc Geology we cover many areas of interest, including:

 - Birkbeck was rated in the top 25 universities in the UK for its Earth Systems and Environmental Science research in the 2021 Research Excellence Framework.

-- Our Department of Earth and Planetary Sciences has been offering evening study courses for over 70 years and distance learning for over 20 years.
+- We have been offering evening study courses in the subjects of Earth and planetary sciences for over 70 years and distance learning for more than 20 years.

 - engineering geologist